 Depending on the group, this exercise may fail and that’s okay: the failure itself can be instructional!
 Debrief this exercise to highlight some examples of good meeting etiquette, and to emphasize the importance of good communication.

-The primary purpose of these online energizers is to have fun, create laughter and break up more complex tasks.
+Games for virtual meetings should be fun!
+The primary purpose of these online energizers is to have fun, create laughter, energy, and create space between more complex tasks.
 Fun energizers can be a vital element of meetings for any virtual team and mixing things up with more involved energizers and some designed just to get a laugh can be a good way to go.
 Let’s take a look!

-For this online energizer, set-up an online whiteboard or shared Google Doc and post a phrase or statement that participants then have to search for a suitable GIF in response.
+For this online game, set-up an online whiteboard or shared Google Doc and post a phrase or statement that participants then have to search for a suitable GIF in response.
 It might be something as simple as, “That Monday morning feeling,” or “Good management looks like this.”
-You can have a couple of questions just for fun, then include some that invite people to creatively respond to organizational challenges and prepare them for the next exercises.
+You can have a couple of questions just for fun, then include some that invite each team member to creatively respond to organizational challenges and prepare them for the next exercises.

 After each round, you can invite everyone to comment or vote on their favorites, and have additional rounds to crown a winner if you wish.
 One great way to use this energizer is by sprinkling several rounds of questions throughout the workshop to keep energy levels up and create some moments of fun and creativity as counterpoint to other exercises.